mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

--   **Week of December 6, 2025 (v0.4.79):**
-    -   **Bulk Apply Triumphs & Trials:** Added the ability to apply modifiers to multiple users at once.
-From the "Manage Users" page, administrators can now select several users and apply any Triumph or Trial to all of them in a single action, complete with a mandatory reason for a clear audit trail in the Chronicles.

 -   **Week of November 29, 2025 (v0.4.78):**
     -   **EPUB Reader Caching & Offline Support:** The EPUB reader now downloads and caches book files locally.
 This provides instant loading times on subsequent opens and allows for full offline reading.
 A progress bar has been added to show the download status on the first open.